 Your mental health is important at every stage of life—from adolescence through adulthood.
 And even though it might be tempting to push your mental health problems to the side for a happy, healthy holiday season, it's only going to make your problems worse.
 Whether you're navigating life after a traumatic event, managing bipolar disorder, or overcoming drug use issues, don't hesitate to reach out for some extra support this holiday season.

-At Charlie Health, our online therapy platform connects clients to an online therapist for live therapy sessions.
+At Charlie Health, our virtual IOP connects clients to an online therapist for live therapy sessions.
 Unlike other online therapy platforms, our personalized telehealth services are designed for clients and family members navigating a time of crisis.
 Our expert mental health professionals will help you create an individualized action plan for your unique mental health needs so you can start making positive changes.
+Reach out today.